chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/conclusion.md

 description: 'Say bye to visual bugs'
 ---

 Developers spend [21%](https://ieeexplore.ieee.org/document/895984) of their time fixing bugs.
-If you're a frontend developer like me, debugging UI appearance is especially frustrating.

-Reproducing visual bugs requires you to spin up different browsers, get your app into the right state, and trudge through CSS.
-If you can't catch bugs in time, you end up burning [5-10x](https://www.cs.umd.edu/projects/SoftEng/ESEG/papers/82.78.pdf) more time to fix production bugs.
+Debugging UI appearance can be especially frustrating.
+Reproductions require you to spin up different browsers, get your app into the right state, and trudge through HTML/JS/CSS.
+What's more, the stakes are high: uncaught bugs cost [5-10x](https://www.cs.umd.edu/projects/SoftEng/ESEG/papers/82.78.pdf) more time to fix in production.

-It should come as no surprise then why thousands of teams are adopting Storybook for visual testing.
+It's common sense then that thousands of frontend teams visual test using Storybook.
 Storybook helps you **build** components and write **visual tests**.
 Running tests at the component level allows you to pinpoint the root cause of a change.
 Taking image snapshots helps you catch **regressions** automatically.
 That means folks can ship UIs without worrying about stowaway bugs.

 This guide introduced you to essential visual testing concepts and tooling.
 Tom and I hope you can build upon these learnings in your own projects.
 Subscribe to the Storybook mailing list to get notified when helpful articles and guides like this are published.